 - Interior safety markings – Clear interior floor lines prevent people from running into each other, which is especially crucial in a warehouse or anywhere there is heavy machinery.
 These lines can also identify prohibited areas, so unprepared or unqualified employees don’t accidentally enter those spaces.

-- Exterior line painting – Clear, legible parking lot lines help pedestrians and vehicles navigate your property.
+- Exterior line striping – Clear, legible parking lot lines help pedestrians and vehicles navigate your property.

 - Bike lane safety markings – Dedicated bike lanes with markings help reduce accidents.